amandadr/hyrule-compendium/README.md

 amandadroy@gmail.com

-Refactoring, libraries, React states - I'm still getting a grip on it all, I appreciate any big nudges in the right direction you might have to offer :)
+Refactoring, libraries, React states - I'm still getting a grip on it all, I appreciate any nudges in the right direction you might have to offer :)